Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 Do several assessments of a room before considering it “done”.
 After you have finished one room, including removing all packed boxes, taking down any mirrors/picture frames, removing extension cords, nightlights, hangers, window treatments, etc., close the door and notify everyone assisting with the move that a closed door indicates the room is done.
-Place a sticky note on the door if it helps.
+Place a sticky note on the door explaining that it is completed, if it helps.

 You might also use this in your new place if the previous residents didn’t do this for you.
 Set these aside in one of the closed door rooms so that it doesn’t accidentally get moved before you can use it.

-Your freezer will take 1-2 days to defrost.
+Important: Your freezer will take 1-2 days to defrost.
 Defrost models work quicker, while non-defrost models will take longer.
 Follow the directions for your specific model type, which typically includes turning on the defrost mode or unplugging the fridge/freezer.
 Have towels ready to collect the water on the floor.
 24 hours before moving thoroughly clean out the fridge/freezer and leave the doors open for it to dry, otherwise mold can collect.
 Empty, clean, and dry the evaporator pan.

 Don’t have anything else going on the day of your move – it will be chaotic enough and you need to be there to help and direct people.
-Make arrangements for pets and young children to stay with family, neighbors or friends so that they are out of the way and you’re not worried about them running off during your move.
+All of the doors of your home will be open without anyone guarding exit and entries.
+Make arrangements for pets and young children to stay with family, neighbors or friends so that they are out of the way and you’re not worried about them running off or being run over during your move.

 Appoint ONE person and only ONE person to be the go-to person for the movers to ask questions of.
 If you have more than one boss during this event there will surely be some cross communication on where things need to go.
 Understanding who is in charge will help your movers make sure they are getting clear and accurate instructions.

 On top of all of this – make sure you are staying hydrated and nourished throughout the day.
 You don’t want to get dizzy and fall down stairs because you were too busy to eat.
 When moving, safety is KEY!